1977 visit by Anwar Sadat to Jerusalem

 On 19–21 November 1977, Egyptian President Anwar Sadat visited Jerusalem.
 The purpose of the visit was to address the Knesset, the legislative body of Israel, to try to advance the Arab-Israeli peace process.
 Sadat met with senior Israeli officials, including Prime Minister Menachem Begin.
 It was the first visit of its kind by an Arab leader to Israeli-controlled territory.
 As of today, it remains the only such visit.
 At that time, the two countries were considered at war.
+The visit effectively marked Cairo's de facto recognition of the State of Israel.
+Sadat declared his wish for the October 1973 War to be 'the last war.'
+Sadat's initiative is deemed unique and significant, as it was unprecedented for an Arab leader to meet with a Zionist official since the meeting of Prince Faisal bin Al-Hussein with Chaim Weizmann, President of the Zionist Organization, in June 1918.

 Background

 International Zionist leaders sent telegrams to the Egyptian embassies in Austria and Washington D.C. expressing their desire to hold a secret meeting with Sadat, but these attempts failed due to the objection of the foreign minister.
 The Israelis did not despair, so they went to Moroccan King Hassan II, where Menachem Begin suggested direct contact with Egypt, and Sadat accepted that.
-He sent Hassan Al-Tahami as his delegate to meet Moshe Dayan, the then minister of foreign affairs in Rabat.
+He sent Hassan Al-Tahami as his delegate to meet Moshe Dayan, the then minister of foreign affairs, in Rabat.

-Sadat had stated before a special session of the Egyptian People's Assembly that he was ready to go to their "home," the Knesset in Jerusalem and discuss peace on 9 November 1977.
+Sadat had stated before a special session of the Egyptian People's Assembly that he was ready to go to their "home," the Knesset in Jerusalem, and discuss peace on 9 November 1977.
 Among those present was the leader of the Palestine Liberation Organization, Yasser Arafat.
 Sadat got a standing ovation, and the audience did not think that the president was serious about what he was saying.
 The Israelis responded and sent an official invitation to him through the American ambassador in Cairo.

 Foreign Minister Ismail Fahmi submitted his resignation in protest just two days ahead of the visit.
+Sadat then turned to Minister of State for Foreign Affairs Mohamed Riad to head the ministry, but he too stepped down within hours over his objections to the move.